angarsky/diveintopython/learn/classes/variables.md

 In the example, both `x` and `y` are instance variables, as they are unique to each instance of `MyClass`.

-## Class Attributes and Properties
+## Class Attributes and Properties in Python

 Class attributes and properties work similarly to variables, but they are more powerful.
 Class attributes are defined outside of any method using the class name as with class variables.
 On the other hand, properties are defined using the `@property` decorator before a method.